pullmoll/az80/README.md

 # AZ80 - Another Z80 assembler
 ## A8085 - Another 8085 assembler

-This software is free for any use.
-The author cannot be held responsible for any problems it might cause, in no case.
+This software is free for any use under the terms of the GPL-2.0-or-later license.
+The author cannot be held responsible for any problems it might cause.
 If you don't understand or accept this, delete az80 immediately.

 ### Purpose:
   AZ80 was written as a lex/yacc exercise.
 Lex and Yacc are